-Funds withheld at interest comprised approximately 28.4% and 27.8% of the Company's cash and invested assets as of March 31, 2006 and December 31, 2005, respectively.
+Funds withheld at interest comprised approximately 27.3% and 27.8% of the Company's cash and invested assets as of September 30, 2006 and December 31, 2005, respectively.
 For agreements written on a modified coinsurance basis and certain agreements written on a coinsurance basis, assets equal to the net statutory reserves are withheld and legally owned and managed by the ceding company, and are reflected as funds withheld at interest on the Company's condensed consolidated balance sheet.
 In the event of a ceding company's insolvency, the Company would need to assert a claim on the assets supporting its reserve liabilities.
-However, the risk of loss to the Company is mitigated by its ability to offset amounts it owes the ceding company.
+However, the risk of loss to the Company is mitigated by its ability to offset amounts it owes the ceding company for claims or allowances with amounts owed to the Company from the ceding company.
 Interest accrues to these assets at rates defined by the treaty terms.
 The Company is subject to the investment performance on the withheld assets, although it does not directly control them.
 These assets are primarily fixed maturity investment securities and pose risks similar to the fixed maturity securities the Company owns.
 To mitigate this risk, the Company helps set the investment guidelines followed by the ceding company and monitors compliance.
 Ceding companies with funds withheld at interest had a minimum A.M.
 Best rating of "A-".

-Other invested assets represented approximately 1.5% and 1.9% of the Company's cash and invested assets as of March 31, 2006 and December 31, 2005, respectively.
-Other invested assets include common stock, preferred stocks and limited partnership interests.
-The Company recorded an other-than-temporary writedown of \$3.1 million and \$1.3 million on its investments in limited partnerships due to losses in the underlying holdings during the first quarter of 2006 and 2005, respectively.
+Other invested assets represented approximately 1.5% and 1.9% of the Company's cash and invested assets as of September 30, 2006 and December 31, 2005, respectively.
+Other invested assets include common stock, preferred stocks, restricted cash and cash equivalents and limited partnership interests.
+The Company did not record an other-than-temporary write-down on its investments in limited partnerships in the third quarter of 2006 or 2005.
+The Company recorded other-than-temporary writedowns of \$3.1 million and \$1.3 million on its investments in limited partnerships in the nine months ended September 30, 2006 and 2005, respectively.